-Main activities in FY21 (continued)

-- · review of internal control: the Group sent its affiliates a self-assessment questionnaire to evaluate whether their internal control system was adequate and effective.
+Main activities in FY21 (continued) review of internal control: the Group sent its affiliates a self-assessment questionnaire to evaluate whether their internal control system was adequate and effective.
 Based on the Group's internal control principles and in compliance with the French Financial Markets Authority (AMF) reference framework for risk management and internal control ("Cadre de référence de l'Autorité des Marchés Financiers (AMF) sur le dispositif de gestion des risques et de contrôle interne") and the AMF's application guide published in 2007 and updated in July 2010, this questionnaire covers corporate governance practices, operational matters and IT support.
 Responses to the questionnaire were documented and reviewed by the Regions and the Group's Internal Audit Department.
-An analysis of the questionnaires returned was presented to the Audit Committee at the meeting held on 30 August 2021; - examination of the internal audit reports: in addition to the audits and controls carried out by the various affiliates on their own behalf, 25 internal audits were performed in FY21 by the internal audit teams (including IT audits).
+An analysis of the questionnaires returned was presented to the Audit Committee at the meeting held on 30 August 2021; examination of the internal audit reports: in addition to the audits and controls carried out by the various affiliates on their own behalf, 25 internal audits were performed in FY21 by the internal audit teams (including IT audits).
 A full report was drawn up for each audit covering the types of risks identified - operational, financial, legal or strategic - and how they are managed.
 Recommendations are issued when deemed necessary.
-These are summarised for the Audit Committee, which is also regularly advised on the progress made in implementing the recommendations from previous audits; - approval of the Group internal audit plan for FY22 at the meeting held on 8 June 2021.
-The audit plan was prepared and approved, taking into account the Group's main risks; and - · monitoring the roll-out of the Group's anti-corruption and influence peddling compliance programme.
+These are summarised for the Audit Committee, which is also regularly advised on the progress made in implementing the recommendations from previous audits; approval of the Group internal audit plan for FY22 at the meeting held on 8 June 2021.
+The audit plan was prepared and approved, taking into account the Group's main risks; and monitoring the roll-out of the Group's anti-corruption and influence peddling compliance programme.
+Outlook for FY22 In FY22, the Committee will continue with the tasks it is carrying out for the Board of Directors in line with current regulations.
+In addition to the issues associated with preparing financial information, FY22 will be devoted to reviewing the management of the Group's major risks, as well as analysing reports on internal audi and the cross-disciplinary themes set out in the FY22 audit plan.